 What is an online town hall?

-The town hall has always been a hallmark of public engagement – and also a common pain point for agency staff.
+The town hall has always been a hallmark of civic engagement – and also a common pain point for agency staff.
 In-person meetings, town halls, and workshops are one of the most direct ways for the government to interact with citizens and for residents to give public input.
 Could technology take away this human touch?

 While an “online town hall” (or “virtual town hall”) may give the impression that the traditional town hall is being replaced, this is often not the case.
 Online town halls are not meant to replace in-person meetings, but rather to enhance them.